 Complaints Process

-Below are answers to some commonly asked questions about the complaints process.
+Below are answers to some commonly asked questions about HSCPOA’s complaints process.

 Yes, section 43(2)(b) of the Act states that you are required to fully cooperate with any requests for information received from the CEO with regards to complaints.

 You do not need to have a lawyer, but it is your choice as to whether you obtain legal representation.
+You may also choose to have your association or union representative assist you with your response or engage with HSCPOA on your behalf.
 Although HSCPOA will provide you with details about the complaints process, we cannot give you or the complainant advice about what you should or should not do.
 HSCPOA’s focus is to oversee a fair, impartial, and transparent complaints process that promotes public protection.

 - take no action;